 We are here for you.

-Any morning from 6 am until 7 pm, just walk up the ramp at 89 Ewing Street, knock on our Shelter’s door, and we will bring you to see a professional from Iron Recovery and Wellness Center, one of our partners, who can immediately provide you with the appropriate medication.
+Any morning from 6 am until 7 pm, just walk up the ramp at 89 Ewing Street, knock on our Shelter’s door, and we will bring you to see a professional from one of our partners, who can immediately provide you with the appropriate medication.

 Or call 609.695.1436 ext.
 142 and Alyese will be more than glad to help you.

-In addition, you can have access to telehealth appointments with the medical staff at the Henry J. Austin Health Center, who is also partnering with us to help you with your recovery.
+In addition, you can have access to healthcare from one of our community partners who is willing to help with your recovery.

 Our dedicated teams will work with you through every step of your recovery.